 777 Bridgeway, Sausalito, CA 94965 (See Map Below)

-Open for Coffee and pastries (early morning), Lunch and Dinner.
+Open for Light Italian Breakfast and for Lunch and Dinner.

 #1 Downtown and #3 (tied) overall on the OurSausalito.com Best

 #4 on our Heat Top TenTM list of the best special occasion

 #3 on our Top TenTM list of the best special occasion restaurants

 | Named to Michael Bauer's Chronicle List of Top 100 Bay Area

 Restaurants for 2013, 2012, 2011, 2010, 2009, 2008, 2006 and 2005

 | Named to the OurSausalito.com list of Best Breakfast Spots

 | Chosen as one of the 3 Best Restaurants in Sausalito by USA Today Travel, 2014